 Work highlights

-- Advising the trustees of the three UK pension schemes sponsored by CF Fertilisers Limited, a key UK fertiliser manufacturer which also provides 100% of the UK’s food grade carbon dioxide.
+• Advised the trustees of the three UK pension schemes sponsored by CF Fertilisers Limited, in relation to a restructuring of the sponsoring employer.

 DLA Piper